evilnick/plakar.io/content/integrations/data/rclone/index.md

 Once configured, you can back up or restore data using the Rclone integration with Plakar.

-To create the Kloset repository at `/var/backups` and back up the onedrive cloud configured as `myremote`, run the following command:
+To create the Kloset repository at `/var/backups` and back up the OneDrive cloud configured as `myremote`, run the following command:

 ```bash
 $ plakar at /var/backups create